sajibsrs/letter-navigator/README.md

 - Enter

 ## Notes
-* Still in `beta` version.
-So there might be some issues.
+* If you find any issues or have any suggestions make a `PR` or send a mail at `sajibsrs@gmail.com`

 ---
-If you like it, then please rate it.
+If you like it, please rate it.
 Thank you ❤️